unicef/publicgoods-toolkit/community.md

 the quick glance at a project's bug tracker that we describe above.
-First, a little web surfing can take you to valuable project discussion forums, news release (see also the [Adoptability](adoptability.md#adoptability-assessment) and other public information and can also help you evaluate if the project has the level of community 'scaffolding' (documentation, clear governance processes, security vulnerability reporting) that you'd expect for such a project type and its maturity.
+First, a little web surfing can take you to valuable project discussion forums, news release (see also the [Adoptability](adoptability.md#adoptability-assessment) module and other public information and can also help you evaluate if the project has the level of community 'scaffolding' (documentation, clear governance processes, security vulnerability reporting) that you'd expect for such a project type and its maturity.